MrTin/urbapp/README.md

 Just a simple CLI to help you quickly create apps on Urban Airship.
 Our iOS dev does this a lot so this will help him out.
 And it's always fun to automate stuff ;-)

+Requirements:

+	Firefox needs no driver to work with watir and that's why it's easiest to just have Firefox installed on your computer ;-)

 Example:

 	./urbapp new --username myUsern0me --password P0ny --name "Awesome Pocahontas" --certificate /path/to/certificate.cer --certificate-password mySecretC3rt --headless